grokify/chathooks/README.md

 * Configure API Gateway
   1. Create "REST" API
   2. Select "New API"
+  1. Enter "API name"
+  1. Click "Create API"
-  3. Select "Actions" > "Create Resource"
+  3. Select "Actions" > "Create Resource" on "/"
   4. Click "Configure as proxy resource"
   5. Use Resource Path `{proxy+}`
   6. Click "Enable API Gateway CORS"
   7. Click "Create Resource"
   8. Leave "Integration Type" as "Lambda Function Proxy"
   8. In "Lambda Function", paste in your Lamda ARN
+  9. Click "Save"
-  10. Click "Deploy API" and create stage if necessary.
+  10. Click "Actions" > "Deploy API" and create stage if necessary.
+  11. Copy "Invoke URL" which should end in `{stageName}`

 ### Troubleshooting

 401 Unauthorized Error.
-If you can run a test on API Gateway and have deployed your API but are running into a 401 Unauthorized error.....
+If you can run a test on API Gateway and have deployed your API but are running into a 401 Unauthorized error, check to see if you havea configured the `CHATHOOKS_TOKEN` environment variable but not entered a `token` query string parameter.

 # Usage